jasp-stats/jaspReliability/inst/help/reliabilityUniDimBayesian.md

 ## Priors
 ### Prior for CTT-Coefficients
-The prior distributions for alpha, lambda2, lambda6, the glb, and the average inter-item correlation are induced by the prior distribution on the covariance matrix, which is an inverse Wishart distribution with the identity matrix as a scaling matrix and the number of items k as the degrees of freedom.
+The prior distributions for alpha, lambda2, lambda6, the glb, and the average inter-item correlation are induced by the prior distribution on the covariance matrix, which, by default, is an inverse Wishart distribution with the identity matrix as a scaling matrix and the number of items k as the degrees of freedom.
+Input:
+- Scale: Precision values of the diagonal of the scaling matrix of the inverse Wishart distribution
+- Df: Degrees of freedom of the inverse Wishart distribution

 ### Prior for FA-Coefficient
-The prior distribution on McDonald’s omega is induced by the prior distributions on the single-factor model parameters, which are: a normal distribution centered on zero for the factor loadings and scores; an inverse gamma distribution with shape=2 and rate=1 for the residuals; and for the variance of the latent variables an inverse Wishart distribution with the number of items k as a scaling matrix (scalar, since it is of dimension one) and k+2 as the degrees of freedom.
+The prior distribution on McDonald’s omega is induced by the prior distributions on the single-factor model parameters, which are: a normal distribution centered on zero for the factor loadings and scores; an inverse gamma distribution with shape=2 and scale=1 for the residuals; and for the variance of the latent variables an inverse Wishart distribution with the number of items k as a scaling matrix (scalar, since it is of dimension one) and k+2 as the degrees of freedom.
+Input:
+- Residual variances shape: parameter for inverse gamma prior distribution
+- Residual variances scale: parameter for inverse gamma prior distribution

 ## Reverse-Scaled Items
 This allows the user to select reverse-scaled items that need to be recoded.